6 UML tools for every occasion

 Lucidchart: the online UML tool for teamwork

 Lucidchart is a UML tool that you can access at any time in your browser.
-This is also possible via Android and iOS.
 The free account gives you a well-filled UML toolbox.
 It includes 7 types of UML diagrams and business process modeling languages such as BPMN 2.0, network icon templates, mobile device mock-ups, and video integration.
 One of Lucidchart’s advantages is its intuitive operation.
-It also enables teamsharing and simultaneous editing of diagrams and integrates comments directly in the tool.
+It also enables team sharing and simultaneous editing of diagrams and integrates comments directly in the tool.
 As a UML tool for Mac, Linux, and Windows, it is a good alternative to Microsoft Visio for Mac users.

-If you already use another teamwork software, take a look at the list of integrations.
+If you already use another teamwork software, look at the list of integrations.
 Lucidchart can be plugged in to Google and Microsoft applications, Atlassian products, chat apps, and Amazon web services.

 If you want to try out the UML tool for free, create a free no-obligation account, or use the equally free test phase of the premium accounts.
-With the latter, your cloud diagram storage grows from 25 MB to 100 MB, allowing you to export charts, integrate third-party vendors, and work with more professional forms.
+With the latter, you can edit an unlimited number of documents (as opposed to just three), allowing you to export charts, integrate third-party vendors, and work with more professional forms.
 In the free account, you have the following UML diagram templates:

 - Class diagram

 - State diagram